MicrosoftDocs/mesh-docs/mesh/Create/development-overview.md

 - Content Performance Analyzer (CPA): automatically reports content optimization issues and opportunities before content is uploaded to the Mesh catalog.

 * Visual Scripting, which lets you add interactivity and dynamic runtime behavior to your Mesh environments without writing code.
-For more information, see our document titled ["Mesh Visual Scripting Guide"](script-your-scene-logic/visual-scripting.md).
+For more information, see our document titled [Mesh Visual Scripting Overview](script-your-scene-logic/visual-scripting/visual-scripting-overview.md.md).

 The Mesh toolkit is free to download, however a Teams Premium license is required for all users (including developers and technical 3D artists) to use Microsoft Mesh.